peekxc/pixiplex-py/README.md

 (pixiplex-py)$ http-server pixiplex/static
 ```

 This will serve the output `index.html` file.
-By tweaking the `src/pixinet.js` or `index.pug` and verifying functionality,
-the corresponding library can be built incrementally until the desired functionality is implemented.
+Tweak `src/pixinet.js` or `index.pug` incrementally until desired functionality is verified.